 Diploma in Neonatal Lung ultrasound

-A special training program designed for all health care providers in Pediatrics and Neonatology to optimize their skills in Neonatal Lung Ultrasound Techniques, Interpretations and how to apply in their neonatal practice.
+A unique training program designed for all healthcare providers in Pediatrics and Neonatology to optimize their skills in Neonatal Lung Ultrasound Techniques, Interpretations and how to apply in their neonatal practice.

-Step 1: Enrolment in designated courses assigned to this diploma program (listed below).
+Step 1: Enrol in designated courses (listed below) assigned to this diploma program.
 Participants must satisfactorily complete these mandatory prerequisite courses.

 Step 2: Participants must get enrolled in any assigned workshops in Neonatal Lung Ultrasound (assigned below)

-Step 3: Enrolment to the Diploma Program by online payment.
-Once enrolled, Neopeds Academy will assign a faculty mentor to the participant who would be constantly in touch with the participant through Email.
+Step 3: Enroll in the Diploma Program by making an online payment.
+Once enrolled, Neopeds Academy will assign a faculty mentor to the participant, who will be in constant touch with the participant via email.

-Step 4: The candidate would start saving all of their lung ultrasounds performed in their NICU at their local computer system.
-It is the responsibility of the participant to de-identify the patient information before saving to their local system adhering to their local institutional policies on patient privacy.
+Step 4: The candidate would start saving all of the lung ultrasounds performed in their NICU at their local computer system.
+It is the responsibility of the participant to de-identify the patient information before saving it to their local system, adhering to their local institutional policies on patient privacy.

-Step 5: Once a month, the assigned faculty mentor would meet the candidate online through Zoom, screen sharing and would review all the cases, studies done by the candidate.
-In real-time the faculty mentor would be giving feedback on technical skills, interpretation and reporting skills of each scan submitted for review.
-Also faculty would submit a monthly evaluation to the candidate and to Neopeds Academy Diploma program committee on candidate's monthly performance.
+Step 5: Once a month, the assigned faculty mentor would meet the candidate online through Zoom and screen sharing and would review all the cases and studies done by the candidate.
+In real-time, the faculty mentor would give feedback on each scan's technical skills, interpretation, and reporting skills submitted for review.
+Also, the faculty would submit a monthly evaluation of the candidate's performance to the candidate and to the Neopeds Academy Diploma program committee.

-Step 6: At the end of 6 months period, the candidate must complete 20 Lung Ultrasound Scans, reviewed by Neopeds Faculty Mentor securing more than 75% of the time scores of 4 out of 5 in technical and Interpretation skills of scans performed.
+Step 6: At the end of the 6-month period, the candidate must complete 20 lung ultrasound scans, reviewed by a Neopeds faculty mentor, securing scores of 4 out of 5 more than 75% of the time in technical and interpretation skills of scans performed.

-Please Note: Program Length is strictly 6 months.
-Neopeds Academy will not be held responsible for candidates unable to achieve the number of case submissions set within this time frame.
-If Candidate is unable to complete the desired number of cases within the set program duration, he or she would then need to re-purchase the mentorship program for the next 6 months by paying the full cost.
+Please Note: Program Length is strictly six months.
+Neopeds Academy will not be held responsible for candidates who are unable to achieve the number of case submissions set within this time frame.
+If the Candidate is unable to complete the desired number of cases within the set program duration, he or she would then need to re-purchase the mentorship program for the next six months by paying the full cost.